Emergency Notification Program

 Outdoor sirens, the public address system, and RAVE text messages will be tested at noon on the first Wednesday of each month.
 The CEPAR office will also send out a Twitter message to coincide with the monthly test.
-If inclemental weather is present on the first Wednesday, the test will be postponed to the second Wednesday of the month.
-If inclement weather presists the test will be postponed until the following month.
+If inclement weather is present on the first Wednesday, the test will be postponed to the second Wednesday of the month.
+If inclement weather persists the test will be postponed until the following month.

 What should I do if I hear a siren or receive a notification?